Armenia–Israel relations

 A bilateral relationship exists between Armenia and Israel.
 From 1993 to 2007, Armenia was served by the Embassy of Israel in Georgia.
 In 1996, Tsolak Momjian was appointed the honorary consul of Armenia in Jerusalem.
 Eleven years later, the residence of the Embassy of Israel in Armenia was moved to Jerusalem.
 In October 2010, Shmuel Meirom was appointed the Israeli ambassador to Armenia.
 Armen Melkonian was appointed the Armenian ambassador to Israel in 2012, with a residence in Cairo.
-In October of that year, Melkonian presented his credentials to Israeli President Shimon Peres.
+In October of that year, Melkonian presented his credentials to Israeli president Shimon Peres.

 On 21 September 2019 Armenia announced that it would be opening an embassy in Israel.
-Despite generally cordial ties between the two, relations soured after Armenia withdrew its ambassador to Israel due to Israeli arms supply to Armenia's enemy, Azerbaijan, in the 2020 Nagorno-Karabakh War.
+Despite generally cordial ties between the two, relations soured after Armenia withdrew its ambassador to Israel due to Israeli arms supply to Armenia's enemy, Azerbaijan, in the Second Nagorno-Karabakh War.

 Diplomatic relations

 Israel and Armenia have maintained diplomatic relations since the latter's independence from the Soviet Union in 1991.
 The Armenian diplomatic mission to Israel was located in Georgia from 1993 to 2007, although Tsolak Momjian was appointed honorary consul of Armenia in Jerusalem in 1996.

 There have been several high-level visits to Israel by Armenians.
-Former Armenian president Robert Kocharyan traveled to Israel and met with high-ranking Israeli officials, including former Israeli Prime Minister Ehud Barak, in January 2000.
+Former Armenian president Robert Kocharyan traveled to Israel and met with high-ranking Israeli officials, including former Israeli prime minister Ehud Barak, in January 2000.
 Both countries pledged to strengthen relations and signed agreements on health and bilateral investment.
 In 2003, Catholicos of All Armenians Karekin II visited Ashkenazi Chief Rabbi of Israel Yona Metzger.
 Metzger accepted Karekin's invitation to visit Armenia in 2005, and his trip included a visit to the Tsitsernakaberd (the Genocide Memorial in Yerevan).
 At the memorial, he formally recognised the Armenian genocide.
 In 2014 Shmuel Meirom (Israel's ambassador to Armenia, with a residence in Jerusalem) said that Israel is willing to abolish all visas with Armenia soon, beginning with holders of diplomatic passports.

 Warming relations between the two deteriorated in September 2020.
-In response to continuous Israeli military support for Azerbaijan in the 2020 Nagorno-Karabakh conflict, Armenia recalled its ambassador to Israel.
+In response to continuous Israeli military support for Azerbaijan in the Second Nagorno-Karabakh War, Armenia recalled its ambassador to Israel.
 The president of Artsakh Republic, Arayik Harutyunyan, accused Israel of complicity in 'genocide.'

+In December 2021, Armenia transferred its ambassador to Brazil, Arman Akopian, to Israel.
+Akopian holds a PhD in Semitic philology and speaks Hebrew and Arabic.
+In mid-1990s he had initiated Hebrew Studies at the Yerevan State University, the biggest university in Armenia.

+On June 21, 2024, the Israeli Foreign Ministry recalled Akopian for a "stern reprimand conversation" in response to Armenia's decision to acknowledge Palestinian statehood.